Fundamentals of Engineering (FE) Frequently Asked Questions

 For the most up-to-date information about the exam registration process and licensing requirements, please visit the Arizona Board of Technical Registrations website.

 If you have a degree from an ABET-accredited program, you can visit the NCEES website to register for the exam.
 If you do not have a degree from an ABET-accredited program, you will need to apply for Arizona Board of Technical Registrations approval prior to taking the FE exam.
 The application is available here (PDF).
+Note that ABET says its approval process "may take eight to twelve weeks depending on the applicant’s qualifications and timely submission of required documents."

 Is the FE exam in English?